10 Interesting Facts About Toyota

 Best New Technology

 In 2016, Toyota will be the first auto manufacturer to sell a hydrogen fuel-cell vehicle commercially.
 The Toyota Mirai is in production right now with 700 of the cars the works.
 Toyota has been working on fuel cell technology for over 20 years with the creation of the first fuel cell stack.

 The World Wide Business

-Forget Coca-Cola or any other famous brand.
-They may have got beyond merely 100 nations.
+One of blowing mind Toyota facts is this brand even more famous than Coca-Cola.
+Coca-Cola may have got beyond merely 100 nations.
 On the other hand, Toyota has business operations in a large 170 countries and growing.
 Toyota has made sure they are reachable to car lovers nearly in every country in the world.

 A Huge R And D Budget

 Just think about this: each year Toyota spends over 9 billion dollars (that’s American, by the way) on R And D (Research And Development) towards the future concepts, ideas, designs and all kinds of automobile technologies.
 All this is in a bid to provide the best for their customers.